Skip to content

 Change Stream Enhancements

-The v6.0 release significantly improved change stream reliability:
+The v6.1 release significantly improved change stream reliability and feature parity:

 Deep Copy Snapshots